 Number three takes us back to the beginning of an employee lifecycle.
 Employee engagement best practice is to not just throw them in the deep end.

 New employee onboarding is critical to connecting new team members with your company projects and organizational mission.
 New employees could be your biggest culture advocates with a fresh perspective, so be sure to show them a good time as part of your onboarding program.
-Remember to include the best employee engagement strategies followed in the industry.
+Remember to include the best employee engagement practices followed in the industry.

 4. Make the office environment amicable